How to Become a CEO: 9 Steps to Get You Into the Corner Office

 Chief executives constantly encounter challenges that have no prescribed solution.
 You will need to act decisively even when you have ambiguous or incomplete information.
 That doesn't mean charging ahead without careful consideration, but it does mean being ready to move forward with conviction so that you don't stall an organization's progress.

 Contrary to what you might expect, not all of those who rise to the top do so without stumbling.
-In fact, on their journey to the CEO seat, about 45 percent of candidates for the top job committed a major blunder that was costly to them or their business.3 But successful leaders distinguish themselves by how they handle such failures.
+In fact, Botelho and Powell found that on their journey to the CEO seat, about 45 percent of candidates for the top job committed a major blunder that was costly to them or their business.
+But successful leaders distinguish themselves by how they handle such failures.
 If you can treat setbacks as opportunities to adapt, learn, and grow, you can show your executive potential.

 Characteristics of Successful CEOs